 The Lewisboro Library Board recognizes the public’s right to free access to information on all sides of an issue.
 The board also recognizes the responsibility of the library director and staff to select books and other materials in accordance with the Materials Selection Policy and to make those materials available in the library.

 Individuals may take issue with library materials that do not support their tastes and views.
 Staff is available to discuss concerns and identify alternate materials that may be available.
 If a patron’s concern is not satisfied through discussion with staff, a formal, written request for reconsideration of materials may be submitted to the library director.
-Copies of this form are available from the Library and on the Library’s website.
+Copies of this form are available at the Library and on the Library website.

-If the matter cannot be resolved between the patron and director it will be referred to the board of trustees.
-The board will make the final decision on any materials which have been questioned after careful examination and discussion of the material and the objection with the library staff or anyone else it may wish to involve.
+If the matter cannot be resolved between the patron and director, it will be referred to a subcommittee of the board of trustees.
+The subcommittee will make the final decision on any material which has been questioned after careful examination and discussion of the material.

 The patron submitting the request for reconsideration must be a resident of the library’s jurisdiction and hold a valid borrower’s card.
 A patron who wishes to request reconsideration of the placement of any material in the library’s collection is required to make such a request in writing on a form provided by the library director.

-The board, following its consideration of the written complaint, will reply to the complainant in writing within thirty (30) days.
+The subcommittee, following its consideration of the written complaint, will reply to the complainant in writing.